paranext/usfm-tools/README.md

 Generate the markers map by placing the USX RelaxNG Schema file `usx.rng` (download the file on a release branch - [`usx.rng` < 3.1](https://github.com/ubsicap/usx/blob/master/schema/usx.rng) or [`usx.rng` >= 3.1](https://github.com/usfm-bible/tcdocs/blob/main/grammar/usx.rng)) in the root of this repo and running `npm run generate-markers-map -- --schema usx.rng --version <schema-version> --commit <commit-hash>`.
 Note that the commit hash is the commit hash for the repo where you got `usx.rng`, *not* the commit hash of this repo.

+See the release notes and planned changes for USFM versions [in the Roadmap](https://github.com/usfm-bible/tcdocs/blob/main/docs/USFMTC%20Roadmap.md).

 This script reads the USX RelaxNG Schema file [`usx.rng`](https://github.com/usfm-bible/tcdocs/blob/main/grammar/usx.rng) and generates a JSON file `dist/markers.json` and a TypeScript file `dist/markers-map.model.ts` that contain various information for each USFM marker name. `markers.json` will contain an object with:
 - information about the generated file (`version`, `commit`)
 - a `markers` property whose value is a map object